-PCS notices the following R&W in "THE AGGREGATE PORTFOLIO - Other features of the Aggregate Portfolio".
+See also the R&W in "Other features of the Aggregate Portfolio:

-<<kij) there are no Receivables that depend on the sale of assets to repay their Outstanding Principal at contract maturity pursuant to article 20(13) of the EU Securitisation Regulation and the EBA Guidelines on STS Criteria, since the Loans are not secured over any specified asset:>>
+- << Under the Warranty and Indemnity Agreement, the Originator has represented and warranted that: (...) - (j) (No predominant dependence on the sale of assets): there are no Receivables that depend on the sale of assets to repay their Outstanding Principal at contract maturity pursuant to article 20(13) of the EU Securitisation Regulation and the EBA Guidelines on STS Criteria since the Loans are not secured over any specified asset;>>.